tc39/proposal-smart-pipelines/readme.md

 Note also that it was not necessary to include parentheses for `capitalize` or `new User.Message`; they were implicitly included as a unary function call and a unary constructor call, respectively.
-That is, the preceding example is equivalent to:
+In othe words, the preceding example is equivalent to:
 ```js
 'hello'
   |> await #